NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

    tfe03.% cat ~/hello/place.sh
    #!/bin/bash
-   #set -x
+   #set*x
    #
    # Assumptions for this script:
    #    1) The arguments are: exe and args to the executable
    #    2) Local rank 0 is using GPU0, etc.
    #    3) If "offset" environment variable is set, that is added to
    #   to lrank.
 Generally avoid core 0;
-   #       - Use an offset of  1 to place on first  socket
+   #      * Use an offset of  1 to place on first  socket
-   #       - Use an offset of 11 to place on second socket
+   #      * Use an offset of 11 to place on second socket
    #   Note:
    #First 4 GPUs connected to the first socket (cores 0-9)
    #Last  4 GPUs connected to the second socket (cores 10-19)